iggym/goaddressapi/README.md

 ## Contributing

 We would love your contributions.
-Submit pull requests with your changes.
+Please submit pull requests with your changes.

 ## License